gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 =================================
 .. index:: Atomic_Always_Lock_Free

 The prefix of the ``Atomic_Always_Lock_Free`` attribute is a type.
-The result is a Boolean value which is True if the type has discriminants, and False otherwise.
-The result indicate whether atomic operations are supported by the target for the given type.
+The result indicates whether atomic operations are supported by the target for the given type.

 Attribute Bit
 =============